knapply/homophily/README.md

 <h4>

-<i> They say that “birds of a feather flock together”… but let’s not
+<i> They say that “birds of a feather flock together”, but why take
-take their word for it. </i>
+their word for it? </i>

 </h4>